Idreex/React/README.md

 # React
+Hi ğŸ‘‹ğŸ‘‹ there:
-Hi í±‹í¿» react journey has begun
+react journey has begun

+This will include some projects built from skill acquired so far; i wil update this later